riyazuddin-1/GrowGlobalStrategiesAssessment/README.md

 The Node.js backend is in connection with MongoDB Atlas to read, write, update and delete data that is handled on the MongoDB database.

 ## How to run the App
+Firstly, setup the backend on localhost.
+Follow the steps given below.
+> Go to the [/backend] folder and run 'npm i' or 'npm install' command to install dependencies.
-Firstly, Go to the [/backend] folder and run the 'node index.js' command in the terminal.
+> Once the dependencies are installed, run the 'node index.js' command in the terminal.
-The Backend will run on localhost at port 3333.
+> The Backend will run on localhost at port 3333.
 Note: Make sure to have an internet connection so that the backend can connect to MongoDB Atlas.

+After the backend is setup, run the frontend.
+Follow the steps given below.
+> Go to the [/frontend] folder and run 'npm i' or 'npm install' command to install dependencies.
-Then, Go to the [/frontend] folder and run the 'npm start' command in the terminal.
+> Once the dependencies are installed, run the 'npm start' command in the terminal.
-The Application will automatically run on the default browser once it is executed successfully.
+> The Application will automatically run on the default browser once it is executed successfully.